prachi757/Online-Summary-Component/README.md

 - 📱 **Fully Responsive** – Works on all devices (mobile, tablet, desktop).
 - 🎨 **Modern UI/UX** – Clean and minimalistic design.
 - 🖱️ **Interactive Buttons** – Styled buttons for a seamless user experience.
-- 🎵 **Themed Illustration** – Engaging graphics that enhance the look and feel.

 ## 🛠 Technologies Used

 - HTML5
-- CSS3
+- CSS3 (animation and resposnive layout)

 ## 🎯 How to Use
 1. Clone the repository: